Back to Blog

 • Integration is not trivial.
 Replacing a screening provider or adding fuzzy matching capabilities to an existing integration requires code changes, testing, and deployment.
 For regulated entities, changes to compliance-critical systems also require internal review and sign-off.

 • Regulators audit retrospectively.
-When regulators examine your screening system, they will look at when you became compliant, not just whether you are compliant on the audit date.
-Being able to show that you adopted compliant screening well before the deadline demonstrates good faith.
+When regulators examine your screening system, they will look at when you adopted and documented suitable controls.
+Being able to show that you adopted fuzzy matching before the deadline can support a stronger audit narrative.

 • Your competitors are already moving.
 The largest banks and payment processors began upgrading their screening systems in 2025.
 If you wait until late 2026, you risk being the last institution in your market still running exact-match-only screening.